Plutonomicon/plutarch-plutus/docs/CONCEPTS.md

 The only thing concrete here is the runtime representation of the type: what it looks like in Plutus Core.
 Usually this connection is established in the Plutarch type's `PlutusType` implementation\*.
 You see, `PlutusType` helps *connect* an essentially transient, semantically meaningless tag, with a real runtime value.
 The tag then helps with typing.
 It's a *typed* eDSL!

 > \[\*]: Not all type's representations are established through `PlutusType`, but it's the most prominent one for our user facing interface.
-The truth is, anything that can build a `Term s P` for some Plutarch type `P`, is capable of *determining* the representation of `P`.
-But for type safety, we have to constrain in so that several different functions can't build a `Term s P` and just choose their own representation for it.
+The truth is, anything that can build a `Term s P` from scratch, for some Plutarch type `P`, is capable of *determining* the representation of `P`.
+But for type safety, we have to constrain it so that several different functions can't build a `Term s P` and just choose their own representation for it.
 That breaks everything!

 As such, don't focus much into what value a Plutarch type contains in the Haskell world - it doesn't matter.
 Even the constructors and fields are only there to help with `PlutusType` implementation, by further connecting all of it with runtime values.